 The aim is for our children to look at the immediate world around them and the world beyond them.
 To understand and to want to take action on local and global issues.
 To look outside their immediate surroundings and to think beyond themselves in order to work for a just and sustainable world.

-We will be continually reviewing our existing learning provision and looking for new and exciting opportunties to further integrate global learning into our curriculum.
+We will be continually reviewing our existing learning provision and looking for new and exciting opportunities to further integrate global learning into our curriculum.

-Our commitment to global learning and change is rooted in a worldwide programmes for change led by Pope Francis
+Our commitment to global learning and change is rooted in a worldwide programme for change led by Pope Francis

 Laudato Si was launched in 2015.